davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - CPU Utilization
     - Memory Utilization
 - When an instance pool scales in, what is the correct order that the instances are terminated?
-    - [ ] The number of instances is balanced across availability domains, the oldest instance within the fault domain is terminated, the number of instances Is balanced across fault domains.
+    - [ ] The number of instances is balanced across availability domains, the oldest instance within the fault domain is terminated, the number of instances is balanced across fault domains.
     - [x] The number of instances is balanced across availability domains, the number of instances is balanced across fault domains, the oldest instance within the fault domain is terminated.
     - [ ] The oldest instance within the fault domain is terminated, the number of instances is balanced across availability domains, the number of instances is balanced across fault domains.
     - [ ] The number of instances is balanced across fault domains, the number of instances is balanced across fault domains, the oldest instance within the fault domain is terminated.
-- Metrics to keep track of file system
-    - throughput
-    - latency

 ## Big Data
 - What are the challenges for customer running Big Data on Prem?
     - Tracking growth patterns and scaling infrastructure to meet capacity requirements